wxsd-sales/cdr-download/README.md

 - Developed on Python 3.8.1 & 3.8.3
 -   Other OS and Python versions may work but have not been tested

+### Webex Connect:
+If you want to send SMS for missed calls, you will need to import the ```webex-connect-simple-sms.workflow``` into a Webex Connect tenant flow.
+If you do not have a Webex Connect environment, you can spin up a sandbox [here](https://cpaas.webex.com/products/webex-connect/sandbox).
+Please note, you will need to have an SMS enabled number in your Webex Connect tenant to send outbound SMS.
+1. You will need to edit the flow to ensure your JSON is being parsed by the Webhook (first) node.
+2. You will need to edit the SMS (second) node to select the number from which you want to send the SMS.

 ### Installation Steps: